ObserveRTC/schemas/schemaList.md

  * **powerEfficientEncoder**: Indicates whether the encoder is power efficient.
  * **active**: Indicates whether this stream is actively sending data.
  * **scalabilityMode**: The scalability mode of the encoder used for this stream.
+ * **qualityLimitationDurations**: The duration of quality limitation reasons categorized by type.
  * **appData**: Additional information attached to this stats.
 RemoteOutboundRtpStats
  * **timestamp**: The timestamp for this stats object in DOMHighResTimeStamp format.